 Today, most people listen to the music they like by downloading or streaming from the Internet, but there’s a weird trend emerging.
 For more than a decade, cassette tapes were considered obsolete, replaced by vinyl records and later, internet streaming and downloads.

-In the UK, over 35,000 cassette tapes have been sold in 2019 already, nearly 100 percent more than the 18,000 sold for the same period in 2018.
+In the UK, over 35,000 cassette tapes were sold in 2019, nearly 100 percent more than the 18,000 sold for the same period in 2018.
 Even though this represents a minuscule portion of overall album sales – less than 1% – it’s still noteworthy given that it’s the highest number sold in 15 years.

 But are they really making a comeback?
 If recent trends are to be believed, we can rightly assume that they are.
 But it’s hard to ignore their obvious setbacks: they were easily damaged, and the sound quality wasn’t amazing, for one.